mozilla/gcp-ingestion/docs/architecture/README.md

 - Must accept optional configuration for sampling telemetry data
   - Must accept a runtime parameter defining a topic pattern string
-  - Must accept compile-time parameters defining the sampling ratio for each channel (nightly, beta, and release), with the default value of `0` removing the channel from the built pipeline graph
+  - Must accept compile-time parameters defining the sampling ratio for each channel (nightly, beta, and release)

 ### BigQuery Sink